bbauska/Coursera-Bootstrap/readme.md

 Down below that, I have this long piece of content here.

-Let\'s have a look at the same page in an extra small screen.
+Let&apos;s have a look at the same page in an extra small screen.

 In an extra small screen, you can see that the history and the facts are stacked on top, and the quotation is right down below here in its own